• Home

 Barcelona, Spain

-We did a 3 stop tour in Barcelona, Spain which took us to the Spanish Village, the Sagrada Familia Cathedral and the La Rambla where we shared a paella at Bar Nuri.
+We did a 3-stop excursion in Barcelona, Spain, which took us to the Spanish Village, the Sagrada Familia Cathedral, and La Rambla, where we shared a paella at Bar Nuri.
 Barcelona is one of my favorite cities.
 I’d been there one time before and always wanted to come back.
-The Spanish Village was a re-creation that was built for tourists during the Barcelona Olympics.
-It reminded me of a pavilion at the Epcot Center. and I wished we’d spent time elsewhere.
+The Spanish Village was built for tourists during the Barcelona Olympics.
+It reminded me of a pavilion at the Epcot Center.
+I wished we’d spent time elsewhere.
 However, the short time we were in the city was still lovely.

 paella at Bar Nuria Barcelona